 This easy method takes two to four days to complete:

 - Rinse the air stone in fresh water, then lightly scrub off any excess build up off the outside.
 Allow the airstone to air dry completely.

 - Boil the stone in fresh water for 10 minutes, and allow it to air-dry again.

 - Soak the airstone in a solution of one part household bleach to three parts fresh water (1:3) for 24 hours.
 Bleach has the advantage of both cleaning the stone and also disinfecting it.
 Soak the stone for a full 24 hours, or two days if the stone was badly clogged.

 - Remove the stone from the bleach solution, then attach an airline from an air pump to the stone and place it in a container of fresh water, letting it run for five minutes.
 This will dilute and remove any residual bleach from the stone.

-- Remove the airstone from the fresh water and continue to let the air pump through the stone for 5 minutes to dry the inside pores.
-Allow the stone to completely air dry for 24 hours, then store for future use.
+- Remove the airstone from the fresh water and continue to let the air pump through the stone for five minutes to dry the inside pores.
+Allow the stone to completely air-dry for 24 hours, then store for future use.